bloominstituteoftechnology/Poll/README.md

 This application requires you to implement concepts such as using multiple storyboards, container views, tab bar controllers, and custom protocols.

-Watch the screen recording below in order to know what the final product should look like and behave:
+Watch the screen recording below in order to know how final product should look and behave:

 ![](https://user-images.githubusercontent.com/16965587/43245136-71d37ff6-906a-11e8-9636-a1167ea96915.gif)

+The app has three tabs: Voting, Results, and Combined.
+The Voting tab allows the user to submit a response to the poll.
+The Results tab displays a table view with submitted results.
+The Combined tab shows a view controller that uses view controller containment to display both the vote submission interface and the results table view on a single screen.

 ## Instructions